The Origins and Meaning of Pan Pan Pan

 Usage in Aviation and Maritime Situations

-In aviation, Pan Pan Pan might be used when an aircraft has a technical failure that requires assistance but isn’t descending uncontrollably.
-Another example could be a medical emergency onboard, such as a passenger falling ill.
-The pilot informs air traffic control by declaring Pan Pan Pan to prioritize the situation.
+Probably should have led with this section, honestly.
+In aviation, Pan Pan Pan might be declared when an aircraft experiences technical failures requiring assistance but isn’t descending uncontrollably.
+Medical emergencies onboard—like a passenger having a heart attack—also warrant Pan Pan declarations.
+The pilot informs air traffic control to prioritize the situation without triggering full emergency protocols.

 The Protocol for Broadcasting a Pan Pan